Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor

 We have visualized the structure of expression~\eqref{Xi feature} in Fig. \ref{Explicit view of Z-tensor Fig 3}.
 All inner components of the $Z^{\mu\nu\sigma}$ tensor are constructed by adding the corresponding quantities $\Xi^{ab0}$ for $Z^{ab0}$, which represent the spatial density components and $\Xi^{abc}$ for $Z^{abc}$, which denote the flux components.

-We suggest that the origin of the quantities $\Xi^{ab0}$ and $\Xi^{abc}$ can be understood as follows.
-In his paper~\cite{Lipkin1964}, Lipkin notes that initially considered simpler expressions for the tensor, but they contained "extra" terms: they either identically preserved independently of Maxwell equations or reduced to derivatives of the energy-momentum tensor.
+The origin of the quantities $\Xi^{ab0}$ and $\Xi^{abc}$ can be understood from Lipkin's construction.
+In his paper~\cite{Lipkin1964}, Lipkin notes that he initially considered simpler expressions for the tensor, but they contained extra terms: some were identically conserved independently of Maxwell's equations, while others reduced to derivatives of the energy-momentum tensor.
 To get rid of these terms, he added special covariant subtractions.
 This made the final formula~\eqref{Lipkin Tensor def classic} cumbersome, but provided the necessary symmetry of the tensor and compact expressions for components~\eqref{Spatial density componetns} and~\eqref{flux components}.

 Summarizing this section, we emphasize that all spatial density and flux components of the zilch tensor can be represented in a unified and compact form using Eqs.~\eqref{Spatial density componetns third expression 2} and~\eqref{flux components 3 gram}.
-In both cases, the same matrices $\mathcal{G}_{\rho_\chi}(=\mathcal{G}_{j_\chi})$ govern the anisotropic structure of the tensor components.
+In both cases, the same matrices $\mathcal{G}$ govern the anisotropic structure of the tensor components.
 These matrices will serve as the main building blocks in Sec.~\ref{sec:Zilch tensor and optical activity tensor}.